 Credit @the_bettylee on Instagram

-Akwaaba Mansion (pictured): Nestled in a quiet tree-lined community in historic Stuyvesant Heights, enjoy a luxury getaway at this inn housed in an 1860s Italianate villa in Brooklyn.
+Akwaaba Mansion (pictured): Enjoy a luxury getaway at this inn housed in an 1860s Italianate villa and nestled in a quiet tree-lined community in historic Stuyvesant Heights in Brooklyn.

-Forever Jerk: Follow your sense of smell and the massive lines to find smoked chicken and pork Jamaican-style at food carts in Queens, Brooklyn and the Bronx.
+Forever Jerk: Follow your sense of smell and the massive lines to find smoked chicken and pork Jamaican-style at food carts in Queens and Brooklyn.

 Brown Butter Craft Bar & Kitchen: “House-made brown-butter biscuits” is all you need to hear to pop into this cafe, with menu items like the breakfast egg sandwich and biscuits with hot honey.